-4

-Calculating a slant angle the by Accelerometer
+Figure 4-6: Removing drift after Complementary Filter

+Calculating A Slant Angle The By Accelerometer

-At first, let us try to only use the Accelerometer to calculate the angle of action 1: shaking the sticks in perpendicular to the body.
+At first, it uses the Accelerometer to calculate the angle of action 1: shaking the sticks in perpendicular to the body.
 We can imagine that when the glow stick is shaken in perpendicular direction with the body, nearly only the acceleration of Z axis acceleration will change during the shaking period.

 How can we calculate the angle value by only accelerometer?

 We should use the gravity during this process.
-First of all, let us see a picture below, imagine that is a phone put on the horizontal desk and the g means gravitational acceleration which is g=9.80665 m/s^2, which should not be taken much time to explain more.
+Firstly let us see a figure below, imagine that is a phone put on the horizontal desk and the g means gravitational acceleration which is g=9.80665 m/s^2.

-(http://blog.csdn.net/u010389437/article/details/38541561)